Mitigating Heterogeneity-Induced Drift in Hierarchical Sign-Based Federated Learning: Majority-Vote Error Analysis

 \section{Majority-Vote Error Analysis}

-In this section, we generalize the results of Theorem~\ref{thm:1st} to the case in which each edge server manages a cluster of $M$ devices.
-We reiterate that the convergence of $\mathtt{HierSignSGD}$ in the case of a single-device edge server primarily hinges on the probability of an incorrect sign estimate remaining bounded:
+In this section, we generalize the results of Theorems~\ref{thm:1st}--\ref{thm:2nd} to the case where each edge server manages a cluster of $M$ devices.
+We reiterate that the convergence of our proposed sign-based algorithms in the case of a single-device edge server primarily hinges on the probability of an incorrect sign estimate remaining bounded:

-where we have denoted this probability by $P_e$.
-We also established a bound for $P_e$ via~\eqref{eq:Markov's}.
-Essentially, this bound was obtained through the following procedure